-Here are some tips to help you optimize your Software Developer daily routine.
+Here are some tips to help you optimize your Software Developer daily routine for personal productivity.

 A great morning routine starts with getting into the right mindset for software development.
 When we asked people how they’re managing work/life balance in COVID, many said they were continuing to “commute.”